AngusJohnson/Clipper2/Docs/readme.md

 Path <b>segments</b> are the lines between path vertices.
 In closed paths (polygons), these are commonly referred to as <b>edges</b>.<br>
 Segments are <b>touching</b> when they are collinear and at least partially overlap one another.<br>
 Polygons are touching when they contain touching edges.<br>
-<b>Clipping</b> initially referred to the process of excluding from an image anything outside a rectangular <i>clipping</i> window.
+<b>Clipping</b> initially referred to the process of removing or "cutting away" everything in an image that was outside a rectangular <i>clipping</i> window.
 However, this process has now been generalized to include <i>clipping</i> with non-rectangular windows, and to include union, difference and XOR boolean operations too.
-In this library, <i>images</i> are defined as one or more series of <b>subject</b> vector paths, where these paths may be open or closed. <b>Clip</b> paths, as opposed to subject paths, must be closed.
+In this library, <i>images</i> are defined by one or more <b>subject</b> vector paths, where these paths may be open or closed. <b>Clip</b> paths, as opposed to subject paths, must be closed.
 (The library does not support clipping with open paths.)<br><br>

 ### Clipped Solutions: